Saitama Prefecture, Japan, 1936.

 “Here, the rice,” he said, as he placed a ceramic pot beside the lying child.
 “Eat,” he said.

 Kazue looked up at his brother with watery eyes.
 Then, however, his small fingers sank into the food, and with an agonizing urgency, he ate it all with grief.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Josiane VeigaWrite a Review